-GREENVILLE, S.C. – I don’t really ever make resolutions for New Year’s – I prefer to set goals instead.
-Looking back at this same time last year, my number one competitive goal was to win the 2104 Bassmaster Classic.
+GREENVILLE, S.C. – I never make resolutions for New Year’s – I prefer to set goals instead.
+Looking back at this same time last year, my number one competitive goal was to win the 2014 Bassmaster Classic.

 “Check” on that one.

-My biggest competitive goal as I head into 2015 is a big one: to be a back-to-back Classic winner.
-In order to accomplish that goal, I also have “sub-goals” jotted down in my iPhone notes, and the first sub-goal is simply “Work hard in practice in preparation for the Bassmaster Classic.”
+My biggest competitive goal as I head into this season is a big one: to be a back-to-back Classic winner.
+To accomplish that goal, I also have “sub-goals” jotted down in my iPhone notes, and the first sub-goal is “Work hard in practice in preparation for the Bassmaster Classic.”

-Right out of the gate, I some work to do.
-I had not fished Lake Hartwell before scouting it prior to New Year’s Day.
+Right out of the gate, I have some work to do.
+I had not fished Lake Hartwell before scouting it before New Year’s Day.
 The Classic was held there in 2008, but I didn’t qualify for that Classic, so I was pretty anxious to get on the water and start to break the fishery down a little.

-My first impression of Hartwell is that I really didn’t realize how big it was.
-I looked at maps and knew that it had around 900 miles of shoreline, but once I got there and started scouting, I realized that Hartwell might be one of the most productive top-to-bottom fisheries I’ve ever seen.
-Typically, you can look at a reservoir that big and eliminate a lot of water that won’t be productive.
+My first impression of Hartwell is that I didn’t realize how big it was.
+I looked at maps and knew that it had around 900 miles of shoreline, but once I got there and started scouting, I realized that Hartwell might be one of the most productive top-to-bottom fisheries I’ve seen.
+Typically, you can look at an extensive reservoir and eliminate lots of water that won’t be productive.

-It’s a lot like Lake Guntersville in that it has so much fishable, productive water with a lot of fish inallof it, from one end of the lake to the other.
-That really makes the Classic anybody’s ballgame because there are several different patterns that could play big roles in winning that event.
+It’s a lot like Lake Guntersville in that it has so much fishable, productive water with a lot of fish in all of it, from one end of the lake to the other.
+That makes the Classic anybody’s ballgame because several different patterns could play significant roles in winning that event.

-Having a mixed bag of tricks and being versatile are going to be a big deal.
-Anglers who are able to fish multiple techniques well will really show out well at this Classic.
-There are some fisheries where you just have to stick with the jig or the swimbait and grind on them four days straight.
-However, I think it will take fishing three of four different techniques to win at Hartwell.
+Having a mixed bag of tricks and being versatile will be a big deal.
+Anglers who can fish multiple techniques well will show out well at this Classic.
+There are some fisheries where you have to stick with the jig or the swimbait and grind on them for four days straight.
+However, it will take fishing three of four different techniques to win at Hartwell.

-To be honest, I probably only fished for four or five hours total while I scouted Hartwell.
-I spent most of my time driving around and becoming familiar with the layout of the lake.
-What I found leads me to believe that the following Team Livingston baits are going to big parts of my game plan come the Classic:
+I probably only fished for four or five hours while scouting Hartwell.
+I spent most of my time driving around and becoming familiar with the lake's layout.
+What I found leads me to believe that the following Team Livingston baits are going to be significant parts of my game plan come the Classic:

-This bait isn’t erratic and fast like the Howeller SQ: it has a really smooth action, and a subtle, tight wobble.
-The action alone makes it a good cold-water bait, but if fish are keying on that 15- to 20-foot depth, the Deep Impact’s EBS MultiTouch™ sound attraction range is going to make a huge difference.
+This bait isn’t erratic and fast like the Howeller SQ: it has a smooth action and a subtle, tight wobble.
+The action makes it a good cold-water bait, but if fish are keying on that 10- to 15-foot depth, the Deep Impact’s EBS MultiTouch™ sound attraction range will make a huge difference.

-I’m really looking forward to getting back to Hartwell during Classic week and getting dialed in during our official practice days.
-I feel like I’ve accomplished one of my sub-goals in preparing well for the Classic.
-I am ready to take the next step in accomplishing my big goal for 2015 - to raise the Classic trophy again!
+I’m looking forward to getting back to Hartwell during Classic week and getting dialed in during our official practice days.
+I’ve accomplished one of my sub-goals in preparing well for the Classic.
+I am ready to take the next step in accomplishing my big goal next season - to raise the Classic trophy again!